nicoRogalski/cng-hello-backend/README.md

 - Tracing of gin (https://github.com/open-telemetry/opentelemetry-go-contrib/tree/main/instrumentation/github.com/gin-gonic/gin/otelgin)
 - Trace and spanId in logs
 - Implement readiness and live checks
+- Added possibility to pass handler for readiness and liveness
+- Added Ping on db for readiness and liveness check and include result in response object

 ### Error handling
-- Added general error handling and handler for gin.
+- Added general error handling and middleware for gin.

 ### Pkg
 - Added pgk for public usage of default implementations for gin/jwt/oidc (Should be later generalized and outsourced)